-A business’s most valuable asset is its trademark.
+Your trademark is your business’s most valuable asset.
 Major companies have, for years, recognized the necessity of protecting their brands, their trademarks if you will, so that they can build consumer recognition therein.
 It is an invaluable part of building your business.
 Without your trademark consumers would not know how to get your product.
 Without your trademark, you have nothing to build consumer recognition in your goods or services.

 by The Trademark Company

-So how do you properly protect your most important business asset.
-Here are four steps that every business should do:
+So how do you properly protect your most valuable business asset.
+Here are four insider steps that every business should know.

-Lastly, a trademark owner must always enforce its trademark.
-Allowing others to use the same or a similar brand to your established brand diminishes your trademark’s ability to identify your goods and services and may create consumer confusion, the type that costs you business.
-So if spotted, make sure to Enforce Your Trademark before it damages your business.
+Lastly, a trademark must enforce its trademark when infringement is spotted.
+Allowing others to use an identical or highly similar trademark to yours diminishes your trademark’s ability to identify your goods and services and may create consumer confusion.
+In short, it will cost you business (aka $$$).